MitryDim/TSWIFT/README.md

 This project is a Cloud Development Kit for Terraform (CDKTF) application written in TypeScript.
 It leverages the power of TypeScript to define and provision cloud infrastructure using Terraform.

+> [!NOTE]
+> You will be prompted to enter information about your organization.
+This information will be included in the certificate.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: